The 5 Stages of the Agile Software Development Lifecycle

 Agile Development Lifecycle

-Read on for a closer look at the ins and outs of each stage of the SDLC and find tips to improve success throughout the Agile development lifecycle.
+Read on for a closer look at the ins and outs of each stage of the SDLC and find tips to improve success throughout the Agile software development lifecycle.

 The Agile process background

-The Agile process is an iterative approach to software development.
+The Agile framework is an iterative approach to software development.
 Instead of delivering a final working product at the end of the development lifecycle, teams work in small timeframes.
 These timeframes, called sprints, are usually one to three weeks.

 The 5 stages of the Agile software development lifecycle